Reds, Moustakas complete $64 million, 4-year deal

+CINCINNATI (AP)Mike Moustakas watched the Reds from the visiting dugout and saw a team on the rise.
+He decided to become a key part in the franchise’s attempt to become a winner again.

-CINCINNATI (AP) — All-Star infielder Mike Moustakas completed a $64 million, four-year contract Thursday with the Cincinnati Reds, the biggest free agent deal in franchise history.
+The All-Star infielder completed a $64 million, four-year contract with Cincinnati on Thursday, the biggest free agent deal in franchise history.

 They agreed to the deal earlier in the week.
-Moustakas was in town to sign it Thursday and get introduced at the team’s annual fan festival.
+Moustakas was in town to sign it and get introduced at the team’s annual fan festival this weekend.

+”Being on the other side, playing in Milwaukee, I was able to see what these guys had and what they were bringing to the table,” Moustakas said after pulling on a No. 9 Reds uniform. ”I want to make this team a little better and get to the postseason.
+The most addictive thing is postseason baseball.”

+Moustakas becomes the second-highest paid player on the roster behind Joey Votto, who makes $25 million each of the next four seasons.
+Moustakas gets $12 million next year, $14 million in 2021, $16 million in 2022 and $18 million in 2023.
+Cincinnati has a $20 million option for 2024 with a $4 million buyout.

 The Reds have become active in free agency the last two years, trying to escape a rut of six straight losing seasons.
-They signed Moustakas from the NL Central-rival Brewers.
-The 31-year-old infielder will plug the Reds’ hole at second base, which opened when Scooter Gennett got hurt and then was traded at midseason.
+Moustakas, 31, will plug the Reds’ hole at second base, which opened when Scooter Gennett got hurt and then was traded at midseason.

+”He brings out the best in all around him,” said Dick Williams, president of baseball operations. ”We set off this offseason thinking about ways to upgrade our offense, and I think having Mike swing the bat in the lineup somewhere is going to really shake things up.”

 Cincinnati scored the fourth-fewest runs in the NL last season despite one of the league’s most hitter-friendly ballparks.
 Bulking up on offense is their top priority in the offseason.